amirsohly/Summarizer/README.md

 # Summarizer
-It helps you easily summarize texts in PDF files and web pages Here’s a sample README for your project, which you can use for GitHub:
+It helps you easily summarize texts in PDF files and web pages
 ---

 # PDF and News Summarizer